 These tiny flowers come in all sorts of shades, from deep purple to sunny yellow, and they can start blooming as early as late February.

-They typically start blooming in mid-March in Pittsburgh, and you can find them just about everywhere – in gardens, on hillsides, and even along the side of the road.
+They typically start blooming in mid-March, and you can find them just about everywhere – in gardens, on hillsides, and even along the side of the road.